 After all, the Ancient Greeks built entire empires on the principles of geometry and proportion of basic shapes such as the triangle.
-This collection focuses on the circle, exploring how the shape can lend projects their identity, add an element of surprise or play a role in a larger system of strong geometries.
+This chronological collection of projects charts the recent history of circles in architecture, exploring how the shape can lend projects their identity, add an element of surprise or play a role in a larger system of strong geometries.

 The circular window and modular design gives this icon of the Japanese Metabolist movement its distinctive, easily recognizable appearance.
 Each capsule features a centrally placed window that illuminates each modular space.

 Phillips Exeter Academy Library by Louis Kahn, Exeter, N.H., United States